willywdev/willys-webdev-extensions/README.md

 # 📦 Web Dev Essentials + 🎨 Awesome Themes

-This is my personal VS Code extension pack.
-It includes a collection of extensions that I find useful for my development workflow.
+This is my VS Code **Extension Pack**.
+It includes a collection of extensions that are useful for web development workflow.

 <p align="center">
 <img src="assets/logo.png"/><br>